 One of the nice things about Vogue records is that you get completely different artwork on the flip sides.
 Below are the same six records shown above, but with the artwork from the other sides.
 You can click on the images to enlarge.

-Vogue picture records are collectable, but generally not extremely rare, because who would throw them away?
+Vogue picture records are collectible, but generally not extremely rare, because who would throw them away?
 Values vary greatly, ranging from about $25 to over $100 for titles that are available; however, a couple of extra-rare ones could cost into the thousands.

 The picture record process was also used for some children’s recordings and sporadically for novelty collectibles, but picture discs (as they are now called) have never been consistently produced.